-Things to do to Minimize your Tummy Tuck Scars after Abdominoplasty Surgery
+Things to Do to Reduce Scars After Abdominoplasty Surgery

 Do you have excess skin and pockets of fat around your tummy or abdomen?
 Have you tried a variety of diets and exercises but feel like you are not losing your belly fat?
-If so, you are an ideal candidate for a tummy tuck surgery.
-This procedure removes excess fat in your abdomen and reshapes the area to make it aesthetically pleasing.
-While this may be very effective in achieving your cosmetic goals, a tummy tuck requires downtime and may leave you with permanent tummy tuck scars .
-Fortunately, there are things that you can do to minimize your surgical tummy tuck scars and help them fade away over time.
+If so, you might be an ideal candidate for a tummy tuck surgery.
+This procedure removes excess fat and skin tissue from your abdomen and reshapes the area to make it aesthetically pleasing.
+While this may be effective in achieving your cosmetic goals, a tummy tuck entails a recovery period and you will be left with scars.
+Fortunately, there are things that you can do to minimise your surgical tummy tuck scars.

-A tummy tuck or abdominoplasty is a cosmetic procedure used to make your abdomen thinner and more firm.
-The surgery entails the removal of excess skin, tissue, and fat from the middle and lower abdomen in order to tighten the muscle and fascia.
-Once your surgical incisions have completely healed, your abdomen becomes flatter, firmer, and well defined.
+A tummy tuck or abdominoplasty is a cosmetic procedure used to make your abdomen slimmer and firmer.
+The surgery entails the removal of excess skin, tissue, and fat from the middle and lower abdomen and the tightening the muscle and fascia.
+Once your surgical incisions have completely healed, your abdomen becomes flatter, firmer, and well-defined.

-A tummy tuck (abdominoplasty) is considered a major surgery and finding the best tummy tuck surgeon in NZ is just as important as choosing the best surgical scar treatment.
+A tummy tuck (abdominoplasty) is considered major surgery and finding the right tummy tuck surgeon in NZ is just as important as choosing the best surgical scar treatment.

 Typically, tummy tuck scars are located in the following areas:

-The following are some things to do prior to your tummy tuck procedure that can help reduce scarring:
+Here are some things to do prior your tummy tuck procedure that can help reduce scarring:

-- Tummy Tuck Incision placement is critical so Find an experienced cosmetic plastic surgeon: Consider their skills and experience doing Tummy Tuck Surgery.
+- Tummy Tuck Incision placement is critical so find an experienced cosmetic plastic surgeon: Consider his skills and experience doing Tummy Tuck Surgery.
 You can also discuss concerns with your surgeon about the scarring associated with the procedure.
 You can ask what the scar is expected to look like as well as normal and abnormal scars during your recovery period.
 A surgeon like Dr Gittos with significant experience in the field of cosmetic surgery will be able to answer all your questions.
-Hiding your incision line in the best possible place takes an expert surgeon.
+Hiding your incision line in the best possible place can only be done by an expert surgeon.